olumidesan/text-extractor/README.md

-# text_extractor: Immediately capture text from a region of interest screenshot
+# Immediately capture text from a region of interest screenshot

 Sequel to my [area-screenshot](https://github.com/oluminous/area-screenshot) project.